-Why copy a workspace?
+Why clone?

-If you are interested in using the data resources of a workspace or replicating the analyses in its notebooks, and have the appropriate permissions to do so, you can "clone" (create a copy of) such workspace for your personal use
+- If you are interested in using the data resources of a workspace, or in replicating the analyses showcased in its notebooks, and have the appropriate permissions to do so, you can create a copy of such workspace for use by you and your students - This operation is called "cloning" the workspace

-You are encouraged to clone the ScHARe workspace and use its resources.
-Here is how you can do it
+You are encouraged to clone the ScHARe workspace and use its resources!

+Let's see how you can do it.